gerauber/color_palette_creator/readme.md

 ### Basic Generator

-The principle is the following:
+The principle of the scripts contained in `basic_generator` is the following:
 * run `python main.py`
 * specify the number of colours that you would like to generate
 * obtain a plot to see the colours